Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 4. Are you aware or have you been told that you stop breathing during sleep?

-5. Do you wake feeling tired, even after a full night’s sleep?
+5. Do you wake up feeling tired, even after a full night’s sleep?

 If you answer yes to even one of these questions, please continue by taking the Epworth Sleepiness Scale and the STOP-BANG survey.
 Download, print out, and fill in the tests.
 Bring them with you to Dental Expressions for your sleep apnea consultation.
 Having this information will help your doctor make a proper diagnosis.

 Treatment for obstructive sleep apnea may come in the form of CPAP, or continuous positive airway pressure, therapy.
-It’s a machine that pushes air into the oral cavity to keep the airway open during sleep.
-Patients who do not find relief with the CPAP often benefit from a removable oral appliance, a small device that holds the tongue and lower jaw in place during sleep.
-Some people benefit from combined therapy, using a CPAP and a removable oral appliance.
+It is a machine that pushes air into the oral cavity to keep the airway open during sleep.
+Patients who do not find relief with a CPAP machine often benefit from a removable oral appliance, a small device that gently repositions the tongue and lower jaw during sleep.
+Some people benefit from combined therapy, using both CPAP and a removable oral appliance.
+Our team can evaluate the details of your case and tailor a treatment plan to fit your unique circumstances and preferences.